-With over 25 shows a year, the American University Museum always has something new and provocative scheduled, including Artists' Receptions, Gallery Talks, panel discussion, Kids@Katzen, guided tours, Yoga in the Galleries, concert series, and more!
+With over 15 exhibitions per year, the American University Museum always has something new and provocative scheduled, including artist receptions, gallery talks, panel discussions, family events, guided tours, Yoga in the Galleries, concerts, and more!

-SUBSCRIBE: The email newsletter is the best way to stay updated on upcoming exhibitions, programs and events.
-Subscribe here.
+Our email newsletter is the best way to stay up-to-date on upcoming exhibitions, programs, and events.

-Mingle with artists and curators of new exhibitions six Saturdays a year in the Early Fall, Late Fall, Winter, Early Spring, Late Spring and Summer.
+Mingle with artists, curators, and fellow patrons and view new exhibitions three Saturdays a year.
 Saturday openings are free and open to the public.
-Museum members enjoy access to exclusive exhibition previews on Friday evenings.
-Learn more about the benefits of membership below.
+Museum members enjoy access to exclusive exhibition previews.
+Learn more about the benefits and impact of an AU Museum membership.

 Gallery talks with artists and curators are held each season.
 These events are free and open to the public.
-See the events calendar or individual exhibition pages for upcoming talks.
-Unless otherwise noted, gallery talks are held in the museum.
+Gallery talks are held either virtually or in the museum.

 Every Wednesday (excluding holidays and closures, check our homepage) at 10 a.m., join certified instructor Eva Blutinger for a peaceful, restorative Kripalu yoga class in the museum.
 Classes are $10 a session, $5 for museum members, and free for museum members at the Associate Level and above.
 Cash and check are accepted prior to the class, or pay online.

 Please bring your own mat.
 All levels are welcome.

 Each year, several Family Days and Kids@Katzen programs are offered.
 Free Family Days offer engaging activities across the museum for all ages.
 Kids@Katzen programs are small classes for ages 5-12, and are often taught by an exhibiting artist.
 Cost is $10 per child, and free for two children or grandchildren for AU Museum members at the Family level and above.